-You’ve said I do and now it’s time to celebrate with your nearest and dearest.
-The reception goes by in the blink of an eye, so it’s normal there might be a few things you just might forget to do during the party.
-Luckily, we’re here to remind you about six things you should try to remember to do for a truly memorable reception.
+You’ve said I do and now it’s time to celebrate with your nearest and dearest!
+The wedding reception goes by in the blink of an eye, so it’s normal there might be a few things you simply forget to do during the party.
+Luckily, we’re here to remind you about six things you should try to remember for a truly memorable reception.

-6. Thank your parents and bridal party.
-Whether you do it privately or make a toast during the reception, don’t forget to thankthe people who really helped make this dream day a reality.
+6. Thank everyone.
+You need to go to each table and thank your guests for coming, and don’t forget to give a special thanks to your parents and bridal party!
+Whether you do it privately or make a toast during the reception, don’t forget to thank the people who really helped make this dream day a reality.

 Want more wedding tips and advice?
 Follow SheFinds on Pinterest!